dthedens/chicken-byte-blob/README.md

 # byte-blob

-Routines for manipulating byte vectors encoded as blobs.
+{{byte-blob}} aims to provide a SRFI-1-inspired API for manipulating byte vectors encoded as blobs.
+In addition it borrows inspiration from the Haskell bytestring library (http://hackage.haskell.org/package/bytestring-0.9.2.1/docs/Data-ByteString.html).

 ## Library Procedures